Please read this information carefully, as our categories and entry requirements have changed

 “Emerging Technologies” may include but are not limited to virtual, augmented or mixed reality; games; transmedia; geo apps; or other projects that employ emerging technologies and delivery systems in significant ways.
 Examples may include but are not limited to virtual or augmented reality, 360-degree imagery, games, apps, transmedia, or other projects.

 The genre of the content accepted in this competition is not restricted.
-Examples of content may include but are not limited to news, sports, narratives, promotional or marketing content, religious, documentary, games and entertainment, simulations, or other content.
+Examples of content may include but are not limited to news, strategic communication, sports, narratives, promotional or marketing content, religious, documentary, games and entertainment, simulations, or other content.

 If you are uncertain if your entry is appropriate for this competition, please don’t hesitate to contact the chair or vice chair of this competition.

 Multimedia Storytelling – This category accepts entries of any stand-alone or embedded visual story incorporating multiple media, delivered via any interactive platform (including fixed media) in an innovative, interactive way.
 Media content, such as text, audio, video, graphics, photos and/or animation, would likely be part of these entries.
 Entries in this category may be published on a website or app that is or is not owned by the entrant, one that is based on a template, or stories delivered via single or multiple posts on social media platforms.
 The most successful entries incorporate more than 2 types of media content.
 Entries comprised primarily of audio content or video content without other media or significant interaction should be entered in the Festival of Media Arts Audio or Video competitions, or competitions related to the genre of the piece, even if the entry originally premiered on an interactive platform.
-Examples of entries in this category include but are not limited to: news stories incorporating text, video, photos and audio; photo essays incorporating digital photos, user navigation, text, and animated captions; social media stories or campaigns including text, videos, graphics, and interactive polls; and, documentaries incorporating text, video and interactive infographics.
+Examples of entries in this category include but are not limited to: news stories incorporating text, video, photos and audio; photo essays incorporating digital photos, user navigation, text, and animated captions; social media stories or campaigns including text, videos, graphics, and interactive polls; audio or video podcasts incorporating art and interactive graphics; and, documentaries incorporating text, video and interactive infographics.
 Any story that may be difficult to locate online, such as social media, or that requires the use of specialty hardware or software, may require the entrant to create materials to showcase the work, as detailed in the competition submission requirements.

 Website – This category accepts entries of any website or microsite developed to deliver interactive content serving a specific community, client, topic or need.
 Entries in this category may be template/theme based only if significant and effective modifications have been made to the aesthetic and interactive components of the template/theme.
 It is recommended that template-based entries include screenshots of the original template and other relevant information to illustrate customization.
 Responsive websites should be entered in this category.
 Videos and other multimedia elements contained within an entry will be judged, but only with regard to their contribution to the entire presentation.